 This last point is actually crucial for the correct development of DSP.
 Given that we use floating point architectures, we have very surprising capabilities to represent very very small numbers.
 BUT!
 There’s a small problem hidden behind all this. ¿Do you remember subnormal numbers from the article about bit depth? ¿Those where the numerical representation has reached the smaller available exponent in floating point and the arithmetic operations become super expensive?
 If an IIR filter is not properly designed, its impulse response could reach that subnormal range, and then, our computer starts to do an incredible effort to precisely represent very small values near -300dBfs.
 I always wonder if all the available freeware is always considering this type of things.

 Analogously, we tend to think that FIR filters are linear phase filters; however, it is incredibly easy to build an FIR filter whose phase isn’t linear, it is even easier to do a minimum phase FIR.
 We only have to measure a minimum phase IIR, obtain its impulse response and use its values as the coefficients of our FIR filter.
-Actually, this process is a digital filter design method based on analog filters known as the impulse invariance method.
+Actually, this process is a digital filter design method based on analog filters closely related to the impulse invariance method.

 An IIR filter can’t have linear phase?.
 This is one that I don’t tend to discuss very much as it is true that it isn’t possible in realtime schemes.
 To understand what linear phase is, let's see what is required so that a filter can be called linear phase.
 A filter is linear phase if and only if its impulse response is symmetrical.
 The intuition behind this is that the first part of the filter will alter the phase en one direction and the second part will alter it in the opposite direction.
 We could even take a full length song, reverse it and paste it at the end and we would obtain a linear phase FIR (Note that being linear phase doesn’t say anything about how.
 Concentrated is the energy around the center of our impulse response!).
 Clearly, this isn’t possible with an IIR filter as its impulse response is infinite.
 But if we are not required to process in real time, there’s nothing preventing us from processing a signal with an IIR filter, reversing the signal in time and processing it again.
 Voila!
 A linear phase IIR filter (and if it was a minimum phase filter, it wouldn’t only be a linear phase filter but it would be the linear phase filter that concentrates the most the energy around the center of our impulse response).

 FIR vs IIR?
 Which is better.
 As always I try to explain a few things but also generate some questions around it.
-In reality, the fact that there are methods to generate FIR filter through the impulse responses of IIR filters as the impulse invariant method show that they aren’t that different.
+In reality, the fact that there are methods to generate FIR filters through the impulse responses of IIR filters showing that they aren’t that different.
 On top of that there are opposite methods as Prony’s method.
 This allows the generation of IIR filters using FIR filters as a starting point.
-Definitively they are different types beasts and each has its pros and cons; however, very often we jump to conclusion and believe that the benefits or certain processor in comparison to another one might be on this characteristic when there could be 1000 variables influencing the final result.
+Definitively they are different types of beasts and each has its pros and cons; however, very often we jump to conclusion and believe that the benefits of certain processor in comparison to another one might be on this characteristic when there could be 1000 variables influencing the final result.
 When I talk to people who understand very well these topics we always reach the same two conclusions.
 One: everything is a filter and two: In DSP everything is equal to everything if it is analyzed with the correct perspective.
 What do you think about all this?